drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ### Section 3.1: Studying the evolution of the RGB bump feature

-One of our primary goals is to study the evolution around the RGB bump of (i) the location of the base of the convection zone, (ii) the peak of the burning, and (iii) the mean molecular weight discontinuity as a function of mass ordinate and radius ordinate and thereby, reproduce Fig. 4 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract) as shown below:
+One of our primary goals is to study the evolution around the RGB bump of (i) the location of the base of the convection zone, (ii) the peak of the burning, and (iii) the mean molecular weight discontinuity as a function of mass coordinate and radius coordinate and thereby, reproduce Fig. 4 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract) as shown below:

 ![Fig.2](https://github.com/drsusmitadas/mesalabs-day4-lab1/blob/main/static/thursday/staa176fig4.jpeg)

-*Fig.2: Top: the evolution around the bump of the location of the base of the convection zone, the peak of the burning, and the mean molecular weight discontinuity as a function of mass ordinate (left), and radius ordinate (right).
+*Fig.2: Top: the evolution around the bump of the location of the base of the convection zone, the peak of the burning, and the mean molecular weight discontinuity as a function of mass coordinate (left), and radius coordinate (right).
 Bottom: effective temperature (left) and luminosity (right) as a function of age.
 The vertical grey-dashed and dash–dotted lines indicate the age of the maximum luminosity and minimum luminosity of the bump feature, respectively.
 Figure from Hekker et al. (2020).*

 #### The base of the convection zone